24 Wedding Expenses You Might Not be Prepared For

 Gifts for your parents

 It's common practice to give gifts to your wedding party, but parents are often overlooked.
 For many weddings, the bride and groom's parents are contributing their own money for at least some wedding expenses.
 Don't forget to say thank you.
-We like the Father of the Bride Personalized Frame at Personalization Mall, which is currently on sale for $22.90.
-Personalization Mall is also taking $5 off orders of $25 or more with coupon code PMALL5D through July 1st.
+We like the Father of the Bride Personalized Frame at Personalization Mall, which is currently on sale for $20.90.
+Check out our collection of Personalization Mall coupons for additional discounts.

 Unexpected and uninvited guests